gprechter/meshmaker/docs/index.md

 ## Results

 We believed that being able to visualize the algorithm was an important aspect of our project.
-You can see a video containing visualizations here.
 Below are two animated images of the construction of simple meshes using BPA, notice how the mesh expands from a seeded triangle.

 <div align="middle">
         <img src="images/sphere.gif" align="middle" width="500px"/>